 If continuous tracking is disabled or not available, the user’s last known location can be retrieved with an explicit method call.
 This approach uses less battery and can be used in apps that do not require real-time location monitoring.

-The following variables are added to the data later when location tracking is used.
-These variables are included automatically in each tracking call.
+The following variables are added to the data layer for each location tracking call:

 The latitude of the user’s most recently recorded location